andrewheiss/ath-pelican/content/pages/research.md

 1. how authoritarian regimes regulate international NGOs, and
 2. how international NGOs respond to those regulations.

-View the theory and (forthcoming) data for the first and second halves of the project at [ingorestrictions.org](http://ingorestrictions.org/) and [ingoresearch.org](https://www.ingoresearch.org/).
+View the theory and (forthcoming) data for the project at [ingoresearch.org](https://www.ingoresearch.org/).

 ---